service clamd stop

-We all know that ClamAV scanner is pretty heavy on CPU-Memory resources, and it should be avoided in low memory Linux systems.
+We all know that the ClamAV scanner is heavy on CPU-memory resources and should not be used in low-memory Linux systems.
 If you want to disable the ClamAV scanner from your CentOS system, you can refer to the following instructions.

-- The first step is to stop the ClamAV scanner by applying following command.
+The first step is to stop the ClamAV scanner by applying the following command –

 # service clamd stop

-- Once ClamAV is disabled, you may have to verify it's status.
-Execute the following command to check whether ClamAV is disabled at boot level or not.
-If ClamAV is disabled successfully following command won't show you any result.
+Execute the following command to check whether ClamAV is disabled at the boot level.
+If ClamAV is disabled successfully, the following command won't show any results –

 #chkconfig --list | grep clam

-After applying above changes, The system next time will boot without ClamAV service which in fact will be saving our system resource and the server would be faster.
+After applying the above changes, the system will boot next time without ClamAV service, saving the system resource and making the server faster.

 # chkconfig --list

-Once the service name is determined, execute the command shown in step #2 replacing service name with clamd.
+Once the service name is determined, execute the command shown in step #2, replacing the service name with Clamd.

 → Are you looking to install the ClamAV Plugin from WHM?